equalframework/equal-doc/docs/getting-started/installation.md

 Some editors use extensions that able you to use a [Docker container](https://docker.com/) as a full-featured development environment.

-Example:
+!!!
+Using VS Code
     **"VS Code"** has the extension [Remote - Containers](https://code.visualstudio.com/docs/remote/containers) , where you may work as if everything were running locally on your machine, except now they are inside a container.